donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

 5\.
 In the Advanced Appearance + Choose Item and select Icon Spacing (Horizontal) and to the right of the Item selection set the + spacing you desire =  Repeat this step 5 for Icon Spacing (Vertical), Then click OK in the Advanced Appearance Window , and the click Apply and then OK in the Appearance Settings Window and close the Personalization window and you are done.

 I made the choice 16 for Horizontal and 30 for Vertical mainly because Recycle bin overlaps the bottom of other icons because of its large size, even though I made it smaller as in the above Visual Tweaks section of this document or you can put it on top or other icons and change Vertical to what ever works, CAUTION do not overlap icons as when you click on them it will activate both that are overlapped.
 Note this will change Icon spacing in Explorer also.
 You will notice the size and spacing in the Print Screen of my desktop on bottom right next to the sidebar.

 [Top](#Top)

 A Changed Value!

 ### For Indexing problems,

 Or indexing will not start or stay running. = Indexing and search are file renaming problems

-Set the registry value <span style="FONT-FAMILY: 'Trebuchet MS', sans-serif">**HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Search\SetupCompletedSuccessfully** ( set it to 0 and try restarting the Windows Search service.
+Set the registry value **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Search\SetupCompletedSuccessfully** ( set it to 0 and try restarting the Windows Search service.

 See this post in MSDN